JesusdelCas99/LLM-Powered-GitHub-README-Generator/README.md

 ### Setup

+1. **Install Ollama**

+    Visit the official Ollama website here and follow the instructions to download and install Ollama for your operating system.
+After installing Ollama, use the following command to download the model of your choice using the provided command, tailored to your preferences and requirements.

+     ```
+     ollama pull <model>
+     ```

+     Replace `<model>` with the name of the Ollama model you want to use from the Ollama model library (https://ollama.com/library) and update `config.cfg`.

-1. **Install Dependencies**
+3. **Install Dependencies**

-   You can install the required dependencies using either `requirements.txt` or `environment.yml`.
+   Install the required dependencies using either `requirements.txt` or `environment.yml`.
 Choose one of the following methods:

    - Using `requirements.txt`:
      ```